4 Tips to Understanding Your Dog’s Body Language: Understand What Your Queen Is Thinking

 darwins dog corgi with crown

-This one is a huge bug bear of anyone who works with dogs.
+This one is a huge bug bear of anyone who works with dogs and knows how to read dog body language.

 Your prince may look cute when he “smiles,” teeth bared with his lips pushed up.
 But unless you have a Staffy or Pit (who do seem to smile when they pant), this behavior isn’t typically a happy one.
-Instead, this can often mean your dog is in distress.
+Instead, this can often mean your dog is in distress, especially if it is paired with a pinned back ear.2

 Pet owners often encourage and photograph this “smile.”
 Instead, it’s best advised to stop what you’re doing or remove the dog from whatever is causing them stress.
 Save the photo op for when your pup is relaxed and at ease.